 Lesson 1 - Objectives 1-4 (Monday)

-- Roll call - answer questions about the course students may have before we begin.
-Roll call not required for online students.
+- I will answer questions about the course students may have before we begin.
+Online students, message me with your questions in Canvas inBox!

 - Introduce myself.
 (Who am I?
 Why am I teaching this course?
 What do I hope to achieve along with you?)
 If you're taking this lesson online, I introduce myself in the INSTRUCTOR/CONTACT section of this website.

 - Class policies and procedures.
 (Attendance, Assignments, Class structure, Class website, Canvas, Syllabus)

 Why aren't we jumping right into Photoshop first in this course?
 I have found through experience that understanding Bridge and Camera Raw will better prepare you for working in Photoshop.
 Bridge allows you full control over viewing, moving, creating collections, and tagging your images.
 It is the place where you open images into Photoshop or Camera Raw.
 Camera Raw has many powerful features that are also in Photoshop, but are non-destructive, and have an easier workflow to understand and use.
 Be patient, and eventually you'll understand why we began with Bridge and Camera Raw first in this course.

 Please note that Bridge and Camera Raw are very similar to Adobe Lightroom.
 So if you are an experienced Lightroom user, these tutorials on Bridge and Camera Raw will be very familiar.
 We will be using Bridge and Camera Raw in this course, but you're welcome to use Lightroom instead if you're familiar with that application.

 Adobe Photoshop has developed over the years into three basic parts or programs.
 Photoshop itself is the main program for editing pixel-based images.
 It's considered to be the most powerful pixel-based image editing program on the market.